Ministers of Delhi Government

 Delhi Government Departments

-Delhi Government comprises of different departments.
-These departments cater to the needs of all Delhites.
+Delhi government comprises of different departments.
+These departments cater to the needs of all Delhihites.
 Some of these departments are:

 - Economics and Statistics Department